 How can young people be better supported and prepared for release?

 As part of Beyond Youth Custody’s work to engage young people and get their voices heard, we spoke to young people to find out about their experiences of the transition from custody to community.
-Find out what they have to say and hear their recommendations for what can be done to better support and prepare young people for release.
+Examples of their recommendations for what can be done to better support and prepare young people for release included:

 - Getting the basics right – sorting out suitable accommodation and employment opportunities before young people are released